CartoDB/airship/packages/bridge/src/vl/animation-controls/README.md

 `duration` how long should the animation be in seconds, defaults to 10 `fade` an array of two durations for fading in and out, check the VL Animation [documentation](https://carto.com/developers/carto-vl/reference/#cartoexpressionsanimation), defaults to [0.15, 0.15]
-`variableName` Name for the animation variable creation / lookup.
-Will be called `animation` by default.
+`variableName` Name for the animation variable creation / lookup, if needed.
 `propertyName` Name for the style property that is animated.
 Will be set to `filter` by default.

 #### AnimationControls.animation : VLAnimation